ikhomyakov/cerdito/cerdito-derive/README.md

-# Derive macros for `cerdito` -- a Rust serialization and deserialization framework
+# Derive macros for Rust encoding and decoding framework

-This crate implements derive macros `Encode` and `Decode` for [cerdito](https://crates.io/crates/cerdito).
+This crate provides derive macros `Encode` and `Decode` for [cerdito](https://crates.io/crates/cerdito).

-For more information, refer to crates [cerdito](https://crates.io/crates/cerdito).
+For more information, refer to crates [cerdito](https://crates.io/crates/cerdito) and [rustbif](https://crates.io/crates/rustbif).